 Swimming pools are a fun addition to any home.
 They offer an outlet to relax, exercise, and have fun together with the whole family.
 But like anything, there will come a time when your pool needs a few repairs.
-If you’re in the process of getting a pool or are considering one in the future, here are some of the most common pool repairs that you should expect as a pool owner.
+If you’re in the process of getting a pool or are considering one in the future, here are some of the most common swimming pool repairs that you should expect as an owner.

 A Leak in the Pool Pump

 The pool pump has a big job to do.
 It carries and disperses the chemicals that keep the water sanitized all throughout the pool.
 So it gets placed under a lot of pressure, especially since it has to keep running to maintain safe swimming conditions.
 This combined with the intense pressure from the sun and chemicals naturally makes it wear down, which can result in cracks and leaks.
 When a leak happens, it can occur in pipes, the lid of the pump, or the drain plug.

 Leaks are often caused by the skimmer.
 This can get damaged during the harsh winter weather when the temperature dips well below freezing and causes cracks to form.
 Skimmer leaks can also be caused by a skimmer gasket that wasn’t installed properly.
 Thankfully, it’s a relatively quick and easy repair if it’s caught and fixed early.

 Another simple but frequent problem is with the pool filters.
 The filter prevents dirt and debris from circulating in the water and it helps to maintain all of the other components of the pool.
 But these can get clogged up fairly quickly.
 If it’s too dirty, the pool water will begin to look murky and dirty.
 Usually, it just means it’s time to give your pool a good cleaning, or it could indicate that it’s time to change your filter.
 On average, the filter should be changed every 3 to 5 years.